prbn97/internship-project/docs/dayBookDevelompent.md

 ### *Handler* are our requests methods, that will be our Fucntions to deal with requests.
 When certan requests are passes in our server lets use this way to deal with it.
 - - -
 ### Start a http.ServMux()

+# May day 5 - Focus on development

+the videdo make me do a user_handler that can be use for and user of the ToDO items JSON [Web Tokens](https://www.alura.com.br/artigos/o-que-e-json-web-tokensg)

+# May day 6 - Focus on development
+need create the todo_handler now and focus on tests